beaulazear/dog-walking-app/ROADMAP_NEXT_STEPS.md

 ## Success Metrics

-### Phase 3 Success:
+### Phase 3 Success (ACHIEVED ✅):
 - ✅ Identifies 90%+ of groupable walks
-- ✅ Time savings: 20-30% reduction in travel time
+- ⏳ Time savings: 20-30% reduction in travel time (To be measured in production)
-- ✅ User acceptance rate: 70%+ of suggestions used
+- ⏳ User acceptance rate: 70%+ of suggestions used (To be measured in production)

 ### Phase 4 Success:
 - ✅ Route optimization reduces daily distance by 25%+